meenbeese/meenbeese/README.md

 <img src="./my-banner-rounded.png" width="50%">

-# Hi, I'm Meenbeese! 👋
+# Hi, I'm Kuzey! 👋

 I am an aspiring developer and student from Canada with a strong passion for the web! <br>
-Psst...
-Do you like the banner above?
-Yes, I do as well.
-You can just copy it if you want.
+I am interesting in programming and contributing to new open source projects every day.

 ## 💪 Skills